Header Banner

-How To: Create a screencast in Linux
+How to Create a screencast in Linux

-Create a screencast in Linux
+"How to Create a screencast in Linux" cover image

 I spent hours writing a guide on how to record a screencast, or record what is on the desktop, and convert it.
 I then found out that this is much simpler & faster and doesn't even involve opening the commandline.